12345Shahid/createHalal/file-list.md

 [ actually I don't have the file names for this batch but all the files which are not included into any other batches are inside this batch ]

-These were the information.
-Now I have divided the project files into several batches.
-And I have already created five batches. below are the names of the files which are already created but you will find the file content in the repository.